✨ Professional Resume Review | Get Yours Today | Certified Experts

 These range from Web Developers to Data analysts.

-We will quickly look at one of the most famous in the industry, Software Developers.
+We will quickly look at one of the most famous software developers in the industry.

-A Software Developer analyses software users’ behavior and needs, whether in a digital design studio or at a data security company.
+A Software Developer analyzes software users’ behavior and needs, whether in a digital design studio or a data security company.

 She develops specific software to meet those needs.